snowdonr/pyms-minerva/UserGuide/gcms_data_derived_objects.rst

     >>> im.export_ascii("output/data")

-will create ``data.im.dat``, ``data.mz.dat``, and ``data.rt.dat`` where these
+will create ``data.im.dat``, ``data.rt.dat`` and ``data.mz.dat``, where these
 are the intensity matrix, retention time vector, and :math:`m/z` vector.
 By default the data is saved as space separated data with a ".dat" extension.
-It is also possible to save the data as comma separated data with a ".csv" extension by the command:
+It is also possible to save the data as comma separated data with a ".csv" extension with the command:

     >>> im.export_ascii("output/data", "csv")

 Additionally, the entire :class:`IntensityMatrix <pyms.IntensityMatrix.IntensityMatrix>`
 can be exported to LECO CSV format.

+    >>> im.export_leco_csv("output/data_leco.csv")

 This facility is useful for import into other analytical software packages.
 The format has a header line specifying the column heading information as:

 .. code-block:: text